ShoutToMe/stm-sdk-android/create-shout.md

 ```

 ## <a name="upload-file"></a>Uploading a Media File
 The Shout to Me SDK allows for file uploads to create new shouts.
-To accomplish this, you pass the SDK a CreateShoutRequest
+To accomplish this, create and pass in a CreateShoutRequest
- object which contains a java <a href="https://developer.android.com/reference/java/io/File.html" target="_blank">File</a> object.
+object which contains a java <a href="https://developer.android.com/reference/java/io/File.html" target="_blank">File</a> object
+for the shout.
 You can pass an optional callback if you wish to receive notification when the create shout process has completed.

 ```java
 CreateShoutRequest createShoutRequest = new CreateShoutRequest();